nathanrsfba/Creeping-Dark-2/README.md

 * Instead of 'keys', the artifact to open the End (also no longer a 'key') is crafted from various items dropped by bosses, or crafted late in several mods' tech trees.
 * No Actually Additions.
-(Yet.)
-* Twilight forest now gated to Manyullyn, instead of AA mats
+* Twilight forest now gated to Manyullyn, instead of AA mats.
 * No AE2 spatial dungeon (yet?).
 A singularity is the final goal.
-* No Hunting Dimension
+* No Hunting Dimension.
-* No Mining Dimension
+* No Mining Dimension.
 * Underground lab moved to overworld, given a bit of 'sciencey' decoration, and given a new vestibule
 * Thermal Series now unlocks Atum